+As a Nordic citizen of Finland, Iceland, Norway or Sweden, you are not required to register and you have the right to reside in Denmark without registering.
 As a Nordic citizen, you are free to reside, study and work in Denmark.

-This is done by coming by Citizen Service at Skolegade 1, 7100 Vejle.
+This can be done by coming by the Borgerservice (Citizen Service) at Skolegade 1, 7100 Vejle.
 Opening hours are Monday-Wednesday 9-15, Thursday 9-17 and Friday 9-14.

 Nordic nationals may enter Denmark without a passport, but you must always be able to identify yourself by means of, for example, a driver’s license, a passport or a cash card.